chrisblakley/Nebula/README.md

 	- 270x270px "square.png"
 	- 558x270px "wide.png"
 	- 517x516px "large.png"
-- Google Analytics tracking number/domain (header.php)
+- Google Analytics tracking number/domain (header.php and functions.php[for now])
 - Strip out all unplanned HTML/CSS/JS (Do this before any other development!
 You can always add pieces back in from the Nebula.)
 - *[Theme development goes here]*
 - Update screenshot.png